jyu36/csf_hw/csf_assign03/README.txt

 Cycle improvement: 9265186 - 9254420 = 10,766 fewer cycles (0.12% faster)

+Test 1e: Fully associative (1 set, 1024 blocks, 16 bytes) with LRU and write-back on gcc.trace
+./csim 1 1024 16 write-allocate write-back lru < traces/gcc.trace

+Output:
+Total loads: 318197
+Total stores: 197486
+Load hits: 314973
+Load misses: 3224
+Store hits: 188300
+Store misses: 9186
+Total cycles: 9214473

+Results:
+Total hits = 314973 + 188300 = 503,273
+Total misses = 3224 + 9186 = 12,410
+Hit rate = 503273 / 515683 × 100% = 97.59%
+Improvement over 16-way: 12463 - 12410 = 53 fewer misses (0.43% reduction)
+Cycle improvement: 9254420 - 9214473 = 39,947 fewer cycles (0.43% faster)

+Edge Case: Minimal cache (1 set, 1 block, 4 bytes) with LRU and write-back on gcc.trace ./csim 1 1 4 write-allocate write-back lru < traces/gcc.trace

+Output:
+Total loads: 318197
+Total stores: 197486
+Load hits: 13415
+Load misses: 304782
+Store hits: 13556
+Store misses: 183930
+Total cycles: 68284271

+Results:
+Total hits = 13415 + 13556 = 26,971
+Total misses = 304782 + 183930 = 488,712
+Hit rate = 26971 / 515683 × 100% = 5.23%
+This minimal 4-byte cache can only hold one memory location and performs extremely poorly, demonstrating the importance of adequate cache capacity.

 Conclusion from Experiment 1:

 Increasing associativity from 1 way direct-mapped to 4-way reduced misses by 20.7% and execution time by 16.2%.
 This large improvement occurs because direct-mapped caches suffer from conflict misses when multiple frequently-accessed addresses map to the same cache line.
 However, moving from 4-way to 8-way only reduces misses by 1.1% and going to 16-way reduced by 0.27%.
+Even going to fully associative (1024-way) only improved by an additional 0.43% over 16-way, showing extreme diminishing returns.
 At these higher associativities, most conflict misses have already been eliminated, so additional ways don't help much.

+The edge case of a minimal cache (1 set, 1 block, 4 bytes) shows only 5.23% hit rate with 488,712 misses, demonstrating that without adequate capacity and associativity, a cache is nearly useless.

 The 4-way configuration captures most of the performance benefit while keeping hardware complexity reasonable.
-Higher associativity requires more comparators for parallel tag matching and more complex LRU tracking logic, making the marginal 1-2% improvement not worth the added cost and power consumption.
+Higher associativity requires more comparators for parallel tag matching and more complex LRU tracking logic, making the marginal improvements not worth the added cost and power consumption.